 The district court departed upward two levels on the grounds that Mugan's administration of sleeping medication to his daughter to facilitate the production of the sexually explicit photographs was a factor not accounted for in the sentencing guidelines, see 18 U.S.C.
 3553(b), and that Mugan's criminal history failed to reflect the seriousness of his past conduct.
 See U.S.S.G. § 4A1.3(a)(1).
 The resulting total offense level of 35 placed Mugan in a range of 210 to 262 months imprisonment, and the district court sentenced him to the statutory maximum of 240 months in prison.
 His sentence also included three years supervised release, \$4,500 restitution to his wife for wages lost when she was fired as a result of his conduct, and a \$100 special assessment.
-Mugan appeals from the judgment.
+Mugan appealed from the judgment, challenging both his conviction and sentence.

 Mugan argues that the statutes under which he was charged are beyond the constitutional authority of Congress to regulate interstate and foreign commerce because they target the purely intrastate production and possession of child pornography.
 U.S. Const.
 Art.
 I, § 8, Cl.
 3. Mugan contends that the intrastate production and possession of child pornography without a proven intent to distribute it beyond the state is noneconomic conduct outside the reach of the commerce power, citing United States v.
 Morrison, 529 U.S. 598 (2000).
-Although the statutes contain a jurisdictional element which requires that the child pornography have been produced with interstate commerce.
+Although the statutes contain a jurisdictional element which requires that the child pornography have been produced with interstate materials, he says they fail to ensure a connection between the images and interstate commerce.
 He also claims that Congress has not made findings addressing the effects of intrastate pornography on interstate commerce and that the connection between purely local child pornography and interstate commerce is attenuated.

 The government responds that this court has already upheld the constitutionality of § 2251(a) and other child pornography provisions, based on their express jurisdictional elements requiring that interstate materials have been used in the production of the pornography.
-Since Mugan was shown to have used a digital memory stick obtained through interstate commerce in producing the images, the government maintains that his prosecution is constitutional.
+Since Mugan was shown to have used a digital memory card obtained through interstate commerce in producing the images, the government maintains that his prosecution is constitutional.
 The government further argues that the prosecutor need not prove commercial distribution or an intent to distribute commercially because the child pornography industry as a whole substantially affects interstate commerce.